 Malawi, Malawi?
 What is it?
 Where is it?
 If you’re planning your next holiday in the Warm Heart of Africa you will (almost) certainly face these questions.
 And if you landed on our website by pure chance… stay!
 We’re going to tell you more about this little country of South-eastern Africa that remains quite unknown and mysterious but has a lot to offer!

 So, Malawi.
-You’ll find it on the right-hand corner of Africa.
+You’ll find it in the right-hand corner of Africa.
 Not so southern, yes, here.
-You see the big blue marker?
+Do you see the big blue marker?
 This is Malawi.
 Yes, it looks tiny on the map, but once you visit you’ll understand why it is BIG.
 Beautiful, Incredible and Grand!
 Beautiful for its wildlife, incredible for its people and grand for its always changing landscapes and lake!

 Malawi is often called the Warm Heart of Africa for the kindness of its people, it has even been selected as one of the kindest countries to strangers in the world!
 This small landlocked country is one of the safest places in Africa and besides the welcoming Malawians, you will be astonished at how much such a small country has to offer!